wp-plugins/disable-comments/readme.txt

 == Changelog ==

+= 0.3.4 =
+* Bugfix: A typo on the settings page meant that the submit button went missing on some browsers.
+Thanks to Wojtek for reporting this.

 = 0.3.3 =
 * Bugfix: Custom post types which don't support comments shouldn't appear on the settings page
 * Add warning notice to Discussion settings when comments are disabled